spilgames/erl-cache/README.md

 Configuration options for a cache server can be overwriten at runtime by using
 <code>erl_cache:set_cache_defaults/2</code>.

+The max_cache_size and max_check_interval options provide a very simple mechanism to inform and react on caches consuming too much memory.
+In short, the mechanism scans periodically the amount of memory consumed by the cache ets and if it goes over a limit prints a warning and forces an eviction cycle.
+Keep in mind this is far from accurate and can work particularly badly when caching large binaries, since the memory consumed by these is not reported by ets.

 <h3>The ?CACHE macro</h3>

 For ease of use, this application provides the <code>?CACHE</code> macro.
 This macro can be placed on top of